Frequently Asked Questions

 More about approved VAT numbers can be found in the following link: https://ec.europa.eu/taxation_customs/business/vat/eu-vat-rules-topic/vies-vat-information-exchange-system-enquiries_en

 The billing data is only collected once a year, with new registration or annual renewal.
 There is no need to update the billing data during the year.
+If you still want to update your billing data, you may do so under your account when you are logged in.

 If you have registered a new application or renewal, but not checked out your order in the UKLEI portal, we will remind you to do so via email.
 To complete your order simply click the Shopping Cart icon in the upper right corner and select 'Go to Checkout'.
-By choosing 'FINALISE AND GENERATE ORDER CONFIRMATION' an order confirmation will be created for the payment and you thereby check out.

 Please use the correct reference when remitting your payment.
 The reference can be found on the order confirmation.

 An LEI, Legal Entity Identifier, is a code used for unique identification of legal entities.
 Any legal entity having had an LEI issued is thereby represented in the Global LEI System, which is a public register common for all jurisdictions worldwide.
 The register is supervised by the Global Legal Entity Identifier Foundation, 'GLEIF' and was initially an initiative by the G20 countries.
-A firm can only have one LEI issued.
+A legal entity can only have one LEI issued.
 Below you can see an example of an LEI.

 UKLEIs LEI: 549300O897ZC5H7CY412